LimeSurvey/limesurvey-core-testing/README.md

 * ```yarn cypress:e2e:run``` - run e2e tests in headless mode

 * ```yarn cypress:e2e:run --browser chrome``` - run e2e tests in headless chrome browser

-## Note

-I still need to implement communication with local database and seeding of data needed for the tests.
-If you want to run the tests with expected outcome, you just need to change credentials in ```fixtures/auth.json``` to existing ones in your local database.